coronawhatnow/coronawhatnow.com/usa/newyork/newyork/newyork.md

 ---
 layout: default
-title: Seattle
+title: New York City
-parent: Washington
+parent: New York
 ---

-# Seattle
+# New York City
 {: .no_toc }

 ## Table of contents